 Any registered voter may sign an in-lieu filing fee petition for any candidate for whom he or she is eligible to vote.
+A decline-to-state registrant may sign the petition of any partisan candidate whose party, at the time of submission of the petition for verification, has notified the Secretary of State that it has adopted a rule allowing such registrants to vote their party's ballot at the ensuing primary election.
 (E.C. § 8106)